mwilliams2014/liferay-docs/develop/tutorials/articles/liferayui-taglibs/using-liferay-ui-success-and-error-messages.markdown

 ![Figure 1: Giving feedback on a user's success is easy using the `liferay-ui:success` tag and the `SessionMessage` helper class.](../../images/liferay-ui-success.png)

-In this tutorial, we'll show you how to use session messages and the `liferay-ui:success` and `liferay-ui:error` tags to provide user feedback in a sample portlet called the My Greeting portlet.
+In this tutorial, you'll learn how to use session messages and the `liferay-ui:success` and `liferay-ui:error` tags to provide user feedback in a sample portlet called the My Greeting portlet.
 Are you ready to give it a try?
-Let's do it.
+Go ahead and get started.

 ## Confirming Success with liferay-ui:success [](id=confirming-success-with-liferay-uisuccess)

 It's good to let a user know when a portlet was able to execute his action successfully.
-So, we'll demonstrate adding a success message for an action successfully completed in My Greeting portlet.
+So, you'll add a success message for an action successfully completed in My Greeting portlet.

 1. As a starting point, use the My Greeting portlet which is available in the
 <https://github.com/liferay/liferay-docs>